We are committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

 We actively work to increase the accessibility and usability of our website and adhere to many of the available standards and guidelines.

 We try to make sure that our website meets level AA of the Web Content Accessibility Guidelines 2.0.

 The site has been built using code compliant with Web standards for HTML AND CSS.

 Text only/low graphics

 We are always looking for solutions that will bring all areas of the site up to the same level of overall web accessibility.
-In the meantime, should you experience any difficulty accessing this website please don’t hesitate to contact us via email at firstname.lastname@example.org or by telephone on 0114 241 2110.
+In the meantime, should you experience any difficulty accessing this website please don’t hesitate to contact us via email at firstname.lastname@example.org.

 Easy Read is a way of writing that has been developed for people with learning disabilities.